UBC-MDS/DSCI-532_2025_20_spotipy/reports/m1_proposal.md

 ## 1. Motivation and Purpose
+Our Role: Music-Focused Data Scientist Firm

+Target Audience: Music Labels

+Identifying which artists to sign for a music label is a critical endeavour.
+Choosing an artist that they will know can perform well will lead the company to making profit by signing them.
+As well, there could be other challenges such as identifying what types of song characteristics trend by year.
+Our product aims to visualize the historical data from 2010 to 2019 of top charting songs by artist and their musical characteristics (e.g. valence, danceability, bpm).
+With our app, users can explore patterns in successful songs, track emerging trends, and make data-driven decisions on which artists to sign and what musical elements drive success.

 ## 2. Description of the Data
 Our project utilizes the **Top Spotify Songs from 2010-2019** dataset published on Kaggle.